Strategies to Attract Quality FDI Successfully

 To benefit from Quality FDI, developing countries cannot just wait for MNEs’ decisions in favour of their countries.
 They need effective strategies to help them not only enhance their attractiveness as host countries for Quality FDI but also further develop the capabilities of local firms, labour and other stakeholders and thus increase their absorptive capabilities to best link MNEs with local stakeholders and the local economy.

 A collection of evidence-based strategies for developing countries to attract Quality FDI is provided in a new KCG Policy Paper, co-authored by Theodore H. Moran, Holger Görg, Adnan Seric and Christiane Krieger-Boden.
 Thirteen suggestions are provided there, including encouraging market liberalization, setting up an effective and capable Investment Promotion Agency, and strengthening backward linkages from FDI to the indigenous economy etc. They provide notes of caution as well to remind developing countries of potential, easily-made, errors while promoting Quality FDI.
 Last but not least, the authors make suggestions of the roles that external donors and developed countries can play in this regard.

-The abovementioned KCG Policy Paper can be found here.
+The abovementioned KCG Policy Paper that is a result of IfW/KCG – UNIDO cooperation can be found here.

 The cooperation also led to “The Vienna Investment Conference: Quality FDI, Development and Growth” that took place in September 2016.